Within the madness of the medieval Medina, experience the exotic charm and traditional way of life that has nourished Marrakech for over a millennium.

 Separated from the Sahara Desert by the Atlas Mountains, Marrakech was built in 1070 as the capital of the Almoravid Empire.
 Formed from the earth, red mud buildings have given it the nickname The Red City.

-But 500 years after its inception, wealthy Sultans added to the architecture with sumptuous palaces and ornate tombs – the combination of which provides a myriad of captivating things to do in Marrakech.
+But 500 years after its inception, wealthy Sultans added to the architecture with sumptuous palaces and ornate tombs.

-Marrakech is made special by the colourful mix of Arab and Berber cultures.
+These exotic additions provide a myriad of captivating things to do in Marrakech; a city made unique by the colourful mix of Arab and Berber cultures.

 THINGS TO DO IN MARRAKECH, MOROCCO

 The local mosques in Marrakech are said to contain some of the city’s most impressive artistry.
-But as they are closed to non-Muslims, the best way to get educated in the splendour of Islamic design is at Ali Ben Youssef Madrasa.
+But as they are closed to non-Muslims, the best way to experience the splendour of Islamic design is at Ali Ben Youssef Madrasa.

-Founded in the 14th century, the madrasa was at one time the largest Qurʾānic school in North Africa.
+The madrasa, which was at one time the largest Qurʾānic school in North Africa, is an unmissable attraction in Marrakech.

-Tickets // This private half-day walking tour includes access to the medersa.
+Tickets – This private half-day walking tour includes access to the medersa, however you can also buy tickets at the entrance.

-Souk Haddadine – This is the metalwork section where pots, trinkets and jewellery are produced to the sound of beating tin.
+- Souk Haddadine – The metalwork section where pots, trinkets and jewellery are produced to the rhythmic sound of beating tin.

-Souk des Babouche – Row upon row of colourful slippers makes for an interesting photo opportunity in Marrakech.
+- Souk des Babouche – Row upon row of colourful slippers (interesting photo opportunity).

-Souk des Teinturiers – Another colourful photo spot, the wool-dying souk with curtains of brightly coloured wood hanging over the walls.
+- Souk des Teinturiers – The wool-dying souk with curtains of brightly coloured wood hanging over the walls.

-The tradition of mint tea in Morocco is a timeworn tradition of hospitality.
-Served upon arrival in a riad or at mealtimes, the tea is often prepared by the men of the house via a tradition that has been passed down through the centuries.
+Served upon arrival in a riad or at mealtimes, mint tea is often prepared by the men of the house via a tradition passed down through the centuries.

 Watching the long pour from an ornate teapot held high above a tiny glass is one of our fondest memories of travelling in Morocco.